aFunkyBass/slowplay/README.md

 - **Drag-n-drop**: you can drop audio files straight from your file manager or from other applications.

 - **gstreamer audio sink**: you can specify a different gstreamer sink for particular needs by supplying the **--sink** option from the command line.
-Example: the following command will send output to a JACK audio system `slowplay --sink jackaudiosink`
+Example: the following command will send output to JACK audio `slowplay --sink jackaudiosink`

 ## Installation